-Now we do not have mango trees but it has become a ritual to prepare a big batch of raw mango jam every summer.
-Back home my ma prepares it and when we visit them or they come down, she gets us our favourite raw mango jam.
+Now we do not have mango trees, but it has become a ritual to prepare a big batch of raw mango jam every summer.
+Back home my ma prepares it and when we visit them or they come down, she gets us our favorite raw mango jam.

 What are the ingredients you need to prepare mango jam at home?

-I use only two ingredients to prepare this raw mango jam.
-You need raw mangoes which are good in size and properly developed.
-If the mangoes are not perfectly developed they might taste bitter and too sour.
+Mangoes: You need raw mangoes which are good in size and properly developed.
+If the mangoes are not perfectly developed, they might taste bitter and too sour.
 Choose perfect developed raw mangoes for this recipe.

-Apart from good mangoes, you need sugar to make this raw mango jam.
-If your raw mango variety is sweeter in taste then you need less sugar and vice versa.
+Sugar: Apart from good mangoes, you need sugar to make this mango jam.
+If your raw mango variety is sweeter in taste, then you need less sugar and vice versa.

-How long I can preserve the raw mango jam?
+How long I can preserve the mango jam?